 I’m still coloring my hair which is now almost all white.
 I’m 69 and I started getting white in my 20’s.
 I’ve gone to low lights, a semi-glaze, around my face as the white hair color drowns me out.
 I do not like the “skunk line” with permanent color.
 Advice?

 There is no easy answer to your dilemma.
 A single process will leave the harshest line.

-My advice is to try a Fanci-ful rinse.
-This is a temporary color used every few shampoos that change the Hugh of your gray to perhaps a more buttery blond.
+My advice is to try a Fanci-ful Rinse.
+This is a temporary color used every few shampoos that change the hue of your gray to perhaps a more buttery blond.
 Because they are temporary you can try different shades until one makes you happy.